vladounet/evrythng-php/README.md

 A very basic PHP wrapper for the evrythng.com API.
 Comes with a few sample applications.

-# Prerequisites
+## Prerequisites

-## Your system
+### Your Web system
 You need a Web server with PHP 5 enabled.
-Also make sure you install cURL & json modules in PHP (php5-curl & php5-json).
+Also make sure you install cURL and json modules in PHP (*php5-curl* & *php5-json*).
+Simply add this project to your base Web server URL, and you should be able to open *http://localhost/evrythng-php*.

-##
+### Configuration file
-You need to add a *config.php* file in your basic folder which must contain your account API Key.
-You can initialize it with the following content.
+You need to add a *config.php* file in your basic folder which contains your account API Key (*evrythng.php* references it).
+You can initialize it with the following content:

 ```
 <?